 In the theorem (and elsewhere) $A\splt B$ indicates a split group extension with normal subgroup $A$ while $A\nsplt B$ is a nonsplit group extension with normal subgroup $A$ and quotient $B$.
 The related notation $AB$ indicates that $A$ is normal with quotient $B$, but the extension may or may not be split.
 Extensions are left-adjusted, so in $A \splt B \splt C$, the normal subgroup $A \splt B$ is split by $C$ while $A \splt B$ has $A$ normal and split by $B$.

 Neither the actual structure of the normal $p$-subgroup nor the splitting of the extension affect the shape of the normal subgroup and so the diagram.
 This allows us in the theorem to bundle the exotic cases \name{PR13-19} from \cite{CuHa95} under the corresponding generic cases \name{PR5-6} (where both split and nonsplit group extensions may occur).

-In Theorem \ref{thm-cuha} we have rewritten shapes $p^\comd{2h}$ as $(p^2)^\comd{h}$ when all the nontrivial composition factors in the normal subgroup are naturally $\gf{p^2}$-modules for the quotient.
+In Theorem \ref{thm-cuha} we have rewritten shapes $2^\comd{2h}$ as $(4)^\comd{h}$ when all the nontrivial composition factors in the normal subgroup those factors are naturally $\gf{4}$-modules for the quotient.

 The only three repetitions on the list are $3^\comd{2}\splt\Sym{2} \iso \su{3}'$ appearing under both \name{PR1} and \name{PR6}; $\omgp{5}{+} \iso \ogpt[-]{6}$ appearing in the $h=0$ cases of both \name{PR5} and \name{PR3}; and $\omgp{5}{-} \iso 2 \times \su{4}$ appearing in the $h=0$ cases of both \name{PR5} and \name{PR6}.